motorlatitude/MotorBot-Legacy/README.md

   }
   ```
 ###### UPTIME
-  The Uptime method returns the time of how long the system running the bot has been on (i.e. time since last boot)
+  The Uptime method returns the time since last boot of the server on which the bot is running.

 ### STATUS
   Command: `!status`<br>